aiaa-istc/aiaa-istc.github.io/IS_Workshop_2022/program.md

 ## Program
 <!-- [Intro paragraph introducing the workshop theme] -->

 Detailed Program: is available <a href="https://docs.google.com/spreadsheets/d/1otmL4bkWHclOv1q6ODcpmVRHJh9VRp3JHxxfSIpLQsQ/edit?usp=sharing">here</a>!
-(Please note that this workshop is an in-person only event.)
+(Please note that this workshop will be an in-person only event.)

 Confirmed keynote speakers include Rob Ambrose (retired from 20 years of work at NASA JSC on autonomy/robotics, now Director for Space and Robotics Initiatives at TAMU/TEES) and Marc Steinberg (ONR Autonomy PM).